mejia-dev/epicodus-capstone-mvp/Timetracker.md

       * Add initial thoughts for LevelRendering
       * Add basic info for ConditionsChecker
   * 1:15pm PST - pm PST --- Sketching out components + prototypes
+    * Started working on sample demov1.
+    * Add read buffer button and confirm it is reading the buffer correctly.
+We can render if full-page, but currently researching if there's a way to add a "camera" effect to the canvas so that it only renders some of it.

 * 2024-03-23 - 2 hours total